AIC-VDS: Attention-Based In-Context Learning for Joint Velocity Control and Data Collection Scheduling in Multi-UAV-Assisted Pipeline Monitoring: System Model

 \subsection{Communication Protocol}

-The process of data collection in MUPDM using the proposed AIC-VDS framework is illustrated in Fig. \ref{fig:digital210}.
-In this protocol, each UAV consults the Edge LLM to determine the optimal schedule and velocity for data acquisition, taking into account its trajectory $\zeta_i$ as well as the sensor battery level $b_j$, queue length $q_j$, and channel conditions $\gamma_j$.
-As soon as a sensor is selected and the UAV is within the corresponding range, it sends a signal with the sensor ID.
-The selected sensor responds by sending its data packets, which contain both sensor readings and status information (battery level, queue length and channel quality).
-After receiving the data, the UAV checks it and sends a confirmation back to the sensor.
+The process of data collection in MUAPM using the proposed AIC-VDS framework is illustrated in Fig.~\ref{fig:digital210}.
+In this protocol, each UAV consults the LLM to determine a data-collection schedule and velocity-control decision, taking into account its trajectory $\zeta_i$, as well as the sensor battery level $b_j$, inspection-data queue length $q_j$, and channel condition $h_j^i$.
+As soon as a sensor is selected and the UAV is within communication range, it sends a beacon containing the sensor ID.
+The selected sensor responds by sending its data packets, which contain both sensor readings and status information (battery level, queue length, channel quality,visiting time, and overflow probability).
+After receiving the data, the UAV verifies its reception and sends an acknowledgment back to the sensor.
 The UAV then moves to the next scheduled sensor and repeats this process.
-At the beginning of each subsequent time step, the Edge LLM is queried again to update the collection schedule, and the cycle continues.
+At the beginning of each subsequent time step, the LLM is queried again to update the collection schedule, and the cycle continues.